fedeimbaguable/DigitalBankingAbstracta/Casos-de-Prueba.md

 Functionality: Filter the saving we are viewing.
 Input data and actions: Once we are in the view savings page we type the word "interest" in the search input to filter this word.
 Expected Result: Filter the table with the word interest.
-Obtained Result: We could filter the table with the word interest correctly.

 27)
 Title : Should reset the account creation form when clicking reset.